2110521-2563-1-Software-Architecture/first-vs-sa2-hw-2/README.md

 The performance of each scenario was measured by response time in millisecond.

-## Discussion of the results why one method is better the other in which scenarios
+## Discussion of the results why one method is better the other in which scenarioss

-> TODO
+From the results, gRPC gives better performance in every scenarios because HTTP/1.1 which is used by REST isn't support concurrent requests.
+In the other hand, HTTP/2 (gRPC) natively supports request multiplexing which can handle incoming requests asynchronously.
+HTTP/2 also has better header compression methods which make gRPC send the payload faster.

 ## Comparison of the gRPC and REST API from the aspects of language neutral, ease of use, and performance